BenBradshawww/spotify_recommendations/README.md

 - I am using the `Tailscale` to connect to the EC2 instance from any network.
 Currently, my EC2 only accepts connections from my home network so to bypass this I use Tailscale to connect to the EC2 instance from any network.

 ## Next Steps
-- Create a base table for album metadata.
-- Create a base table for artist metadata.
-- Create a features table for albums.
-- Create a features table for artists.
 - Generate embedding vectors for each track using Word2Vec or a similar technique.
 - Perform a nearest neighbor (NN) or approximate nearest neighbor (ANN) search to identify similar tracks—comparing tracks I’ve listened to with those I haven’t.
 - Build a playlist populated with the recommended tracks.